cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/config.md

 # Configuration file

-You can run `cloudflared` with a configuration file, which contains keys and values to configure `cloudflared`'s behaviour.
+You can run `cloudflared` with a configuration file, which contains keys and values to configure `cloudflared`'s behavior.
 The configuration file format uses [YAML syntax](http://www.yaml.org/start.html).
-Most keys have an equivalent CLI argument, however, some (e.g. ingress and originRequest) do not, as CLIs aren't very good at expressing trees of configuration.
+Most keys have an equivalent CLI argument;
+however, some (e.g. `ingress` and `originRequest`) do not, as CLIs aren't the most appropriate tool to express trees of configuration.
 To learn more about the CLI, just run `cloudflared --help` or `cloudflared tunnel --help`.

 ## Default behavior